 I think this Instant Pot Taco Rice freezes very well, but if you don’t need freezer meals and you don’t have a lot of mouths to feed, then I suggest you cut the recipe in half.

-We are a family of three and I like making the large batch of this Taco Rice for our lunches through the week or to freeze in individual portions for later.
+We are a family of three and I like making the large batch of this Taco Rice for our lunches throughout the week or to freeze in individual portions for later.

 Tips and Swaps when Making Instant Pot Taco Rice: